jonathanGB/CSI5126-bioinformatics/2/q3/README.md

 To answer question 3, which asked:
 > Does it look like any distribution that you know of?

-I would say that it looks pretty much like a normal distribution, but it doesn't quite have the symetry we would expect from a "bell curve".
+I would say that it looks like a Extreme Value Distribution (EVD), more precisely a Gumbel (or type I) distribution.